Not sure what your future will hold? Take dual enrollment courses at a reduced cost and prepare for whatever comes next.

 - Students must meet all course prerequisites to enroll in the college course, including required coursework and/or placement requirements.

-Based upon 2017-18 tuition rates, courses offered in the high school are $58 per credit hour, a reduced tuition rate.
+Based upon 2020-21 tuition rates, courses offered in the high school are $63 per credit hour, a reduced tuition rate.
 Most courses are three credits with some carrying a four or five credit load.
-Most courses do not have any additional fees attached to the course.
+Most courses do not have any additional fees attached to the courses.